 Columbia University offers full campus tours daily.
 Please see the Visitor Information page for schedules.

 School of the Arts admissions representatives are happy to meet with prospective students to discuss programs and admissions policies and procedures.
 Please email firstname.lastname@example.org or call 212-854-2134 to schedule an appointment.

-Additionally, the Visual Arts Program offers tours of facilities during the academic year; please see the Visual Arts Tours page for the schedule.
+Additionally, the Visual Arts Program offers tours of facilities during the academic year; please see the this page for more information.
 No other programs offer departmental tours.

-All interviews are scheduled at the discretion of the committee; you will be contacted if they would like to arrange one.
+All interviews are scheduled at the discretion of the committee; you will be contacted directly if an interview is requested.